es-ude/elastic-ai.runtime.cloud/README.md

 It uses MQTT as a messaging protocol and is primarily focused on the use with the Elastic Node v5.
 This repository uses the gradle multi-project feature and currently contains the following projects:

-- elastic-AI.runtime:runtime
+- elastic-ai.runtime:runtime
-- elastic-AI.runtime:monitor
+- elastic-ai.runtime:monitor

 ## Prerequisites

-## Java
+### Java

 Requires Java Version **17**